hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 {% include alert.html content="Some OLTs don't like when ONTs don't boot from image 0, therefore the previous procedure must be preceded by the following procedure with inverted images, as to clone image 1 into image 0" alert="Warning" icon="svg-warning" color="yellow" %}

 ## Flashing a new rootfs via serial

+If you wish to change the firmware via serial, we recommend using the web app: [Web Serial Flash](/ont-huawei-ma5671a-ymodem)

+{% include alert.html content="We recommend using the flash web app." alert="Info" icon="svg-warning" color="yellow" %}

 {% include alert.html content="Use this procedure only if you are unable to do the procedure from SSH" alert="Warning" icon="svg-warning" color="red" %}